-Increment selector to set how much the playhead moves by when using the Q-Link controls.
+Q-Link Playhead Increment: This determines how the playhead moves when controlled by the Q-Link knob.
 Select 1/16 Note to lock playhead movement to 1/16 notes, or select TC Division to have the playhead movement tied to the current Timing Correct division.
 This value can be set in the Timing Correct window in Grid View by tapping the clock icon at the bottom-left of the grid.